kbogler/hello-everyone/readme.txt

-hello
+hello;
-glad to be here
+glad to be here;
+these are the secondary changes;